Support Page Content

 Ordering Official Transcripts

 Once the degree has been posted, official transcripts can be ordered from the Registrar’s office.
 The official transcript is considered the legal document stating that all degree requirements have been met.
-To order transcripts, please call (916) 278-5507 or print out a request form from the Registrar's website.
+To order transcripts, please call (916) 278-1000 (option 4) or complete an electronic order form through the Registrar's website.

 What is a ‘RP’?